sidbena/duplicati-discord-cloudflare-worker/README.md

    ```shell
    https://discord.com/api/webhooks/123/abcdef
    ```

+   If you want to support threads, create one in Discord then copy the link to it by right-clicking it.
+The link will be in the form of `https://discord.com/channels/123/987`.
+Copy the last part after the slash ('/') - that's your `thread_id`.

-   Copy the `123/abcdef` portion to your clipboard.
+   Copy the `123/abcdef` or `123/abcdef?thread_id=987` portion to your clipboard.

 1. Open your Duplicati dashboard and select **"Edit"** on the backup you wish to receive notifications for.
 Navigate to **"Options"** and under **"Advanced options"** click the three dots to **"Edit as text"**.